MathieuBouvet/MathieuBouvet_12_17122021/README.md

 You can configure the base url of the backend API by setting the value of the **REACT_APP_API_URL** variable.

-You can control whether the application uses mocked data by setting the value of the **REACT_APP_MOCK_API_CLIENT** to true.
-If set to false, the application with fetch the backend API normally.
+You can control wether the application uses mocked data by setting the value of the **REACT_APP_MOCK_API_CLIENT** to true.
+If set to false, the application will fetch the backend API normally.